CommonRoad/commonroad-scenario-designer/README.md

 ![GUI_Screenshot](docs/source/details/images/gui_screenshot.png)

+The recommended aspect ratio is 16:9 with a scaling of 100%.
 Within the GUI, you can also execute the different converters.
 The GUI can either be activated via a Python API, command line, or executing a Python script.